n7800/IAMP/README.md

 You must install the following packages in the Lazarus IDE before you may build InstallAware Multi Platform:

-a. miap.lpk: The custom script editor and file label controls.
+* miap.lpk: The custom script editor and file label controls.

-b.
-GreatisRuntimeFusion/FormDes/Source/gfstd.lpk: The form editor.
+* GreatisRuntimeFusion/FormDes/Source/gfstd.lpk: The form editor.

-c.
-GreatisRuntimeFusion/ObjInsp/Source/oipkg7.lpk: The object inspector.
+* GreatisRuntimeFusion/ObjInsp/Source/oipkg7.lpk: The object inspector.

-d.
-GreatisRuntimeFusion/RunFus/Source/rfpkg.lpk: The merged runtime designers.
+* GreatisRuntimeFusion/RunFus/Source/rfpkg.lpk: The merged runtime designers.

 No additional packages are required to be installed in the Lazarus IDE.